revilowaldow/BITC/Sessions/2025/09 07 - Session 51.md

 Perhaps a library in the helviti wastes beyond the crimson keep

-[[Ruadh]] goes to meet [[Nefros]] to ask about the greatest evil around
+[[Ruadh]] goes to meet [[Nefros]] to ask about the greatest evil around One half of his face is heavily scarred
+Hair fallen out
+Dressed as a merchant, bronze a